Sagne Pasta from Central Italy.

 Traditional recipes with sagne (sagnette).

-Once upon a time, sagne was a daily food usually paired with legumes in all the regions where they eat it.
-Today, it’s also mostly served in some kind of legume broth or sauce, although I don’t think they eat it every day!
-The most typical Molise recipes for sagne pasta are sagne and cicerchie (grass peas) or sagne and beans , usually borlotti.
+Once upon a time, sagne was a daily food that people usually paired with legumes.
+Today, it’s also mostly served in some kind of legume broth or sauce, although I don’t think they eat it every day any more!
+The most typical Molise recipes for sagne pasta are sagne and cicerchie (grass peas) or sagne and beans, usually borlotti.

 Sagne 'ncannulate (torte)

-In Salento, Puglia, they make sagne ‘ncannulate or torte.
+In Salento, Puglia, they make sagne 'ncannulate or torte.
 This is basically longer twisted sagne pasta that looks a bit like Sicilian busiate.
-This twisted sagne is served with fresh tomato sauce, basil and cacio-ricotta or with meat sauce (pork or lamb) with the addition of peperoncino (red chilli pepper), to taste.
+They traditionally eat this twisted sagne with fresh tomato sauce, basil and cacio-ricotta or with meat sauce (pork or lamb) with the addition of peperoncino (red chilli pepper), to taste.
 I have had it in Salento with swordfish.
 Very good!